AvivEngelberg/Classifying-IoT-Traffic/README.md

 This work was developed for research purposes only, do not try to use it for malicious purposes.
 ## Usage Instructions

-To execute the code use run
+To execute the code run
 ```
 python classifier_IoT.py [action=None][directoryName=None]
 ```